-Develop a Standard Operating Procedure (SOP) and checklists in conjunction with Red Cross, MEMA, and supporting agencies for this ESF.

-- Coordinate state emergency human service resources to supplement local resources and assist Red Cross in mass care. - Provide daily information to the SEOC on the amount of food used and types of food needed. - Develop and coordinate shelter operations to minimize the impact to "At-Risk" populations. - Coordinate with ESF#6 primary and support agencies to identify functional needs of shelter residents and obtain functional needs resources. - In conjunction with MEMA, expand and identify shelter sites outside of those pre-designated by other sources. - Provide individual to act as the ECO in the SEOC, as well as an alternate to ensure 24-hour availability. - In conjunction with MEMA, update and maintain the Mississippi Shelter Resource Directory.
+- Develop a Standard Operating Procedure (SOP) and checklists in conjunction with Red Cross, MEMA, and supporting agencies for this ESF. - Coordinate state emergency human service resources to supplement local resources and assist Red Cross in mass care. - Provide daily information to the SEOC on the amount of food used and types of food needed. - Develop and coordinate shelter operations to minimize the impact to "At-Risk" populations. - Coordinate with ESF#6 primary and support agencies to identify functional needs of shelter residents and obtain functional needs resources. - In conjunction with MEMA, expand and identify shelter sites outside of those pre-designated by other sources. - Provide individuals to act as the ECOs in the SEOC to ensure 24-hour availability. - Collaborate with the American Red Cross, MSDH, and MBAH to update and maintain the Mississippi Shelter Resource Directory in WebEOC. - Provide personnel to assist with reunification during large-scale disasters.